ermeio/posts/masicoin_v2.md

 The HiMMS definition stops at the second level, while e-SENS, is a project that aims to share healthcare data between different countries, has added both organisational and legal interoperability.

 Vendors shall apply to common rules.
-Those rules are international standards.
+Those rules are international data exchange standards.
 Still, Grace Lewis ([Bass et al.]) explicitly mention that "standards alone are not enough to guarantee interoperability".
 Andy Tanembaum once said ["The nice thing about standards is that you have so many to choose from"](https://en.wikiquote.org/wiki/Andrew_S._Tanenbaum) which is undoubtedly true.

 Standards, without any governance, do not really achieve interoperability.
 Anyone can introduce a standard!
 But it shall be supported, implementable, testable, and _free_.